SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Experiments

 \subsection{Data Construction and Fine-tuning}

-In the data construction process, for each scenario, we choose $\mathcal{\tilde{P}}$ in a way that it counts for $\approx 3\%$ of the entire training data.
-In OOD scenarios, we mask out all of the data with properties $\mathcal{\tilde{P}}$.
-For the generalization cases, we mask-out half (50\%) of data with properties $\mathcal{\tilde{P}}$ ($\approx 1.5\%$ of the entire training data).
+In the data construction process, for each scenario, we choose $\mathcal{\tilde{P}}$ in a way that counts for $\approx 3\%$ of the entire fine-tuning data.
+In OOD scenarios, we mask out all of the data items with properties $\mathcal{\tilde{P}}$.
+For the \raredata~cases, we mask-out half (50\%) of data with properties $\mathcal{\tilde{P}}$ ($\approx 1.5\%$ of the entire fine-tuning data).
 In all the scenarios, we infer the fine-tuned models on test data with $\mathcal{\tilde{P}}$ properties.
 Note that, in the text-to-code task, we mask out the data based on the target data (code data rather than text data) properties.
-For the other tasks, we masked the data based on the input.
+For the code refinement tasks, we masked the data based on the input.